britnijgrimm/group2-project/README.md

 However, when 'Age' as a category is removed, both logistic regression and random forest regression have nearly identical measurements.

-<h2>Data origin and manupulations for No Show Medical Appointments Group2 project</h2>
+## Data pre-processing for No Show Medical Appointments

-The dataset we used is from Kaggle.com provided by JoniHoppen link to the data: ttps://www.kaggle.com/joniarroba/noshowappointments Link to the license file: License:https://www.kaggle.com/joniarroba/noshowappointments

 <br>Uploaded the data to Amazon servers using S3
 Data Header	Data Meaning				Type